-If you’re ready to further your nursing education and have a greater understanding of evolving patient care requirements, contact an enrollment advisor today.
+If you’re ready to further your nursing education and have a greater understanding of evolving patient care requirements, contact an enrollment representative today.
 Specially-trained nursing advisors are available to help you.

 Our curricula — taught by faculty members who are MSN-prepared nurses — emphasize evidence-based practice, critical-thinking skills and leadership development.